hafos/FYS-STK4155/project2/README.md

 The second project in Applied Data Analysis and Machine Learing of Oskar Hafstad, Simon H. Hille & Semya A. Tønnessen.

-We have an extended deadline, and will update the repo until 25.11.22 23:59.
+Due to extenuating circumstances we have an extended deadline until 23:59 23.12.2022.

 ## Abstract
 XXX: Insert abstract from pdf here